ilhamkabir/essays/README.md

 ## Preface

 This started off as just a tool to organize and clarify some of my thoughts.
-But a few papers in, I started to realize I'm learning more about how things work!
+But a few papers in, I started realizing I'm learning more about how things work!
 That learning can be a lot of fun.

 I've tried to keep my essays pretty laymen-frinedly because I'd love for others to get as excited about these topics!
-There are a few I felt I couldn't do that and those papers have the target audience explicity written below them.
+There are a few I felt I couldn't do that in and those papers have the target audience explicity written below them.

 I'm sure there are flaws in the current state of most of my ideas.
-So if you have any feedback (especially critiques) to help me learn those mistakes, I'd appreciate  any time you might have to talk about these topics; or any other topics.
+So if you have any feedback (especially critiques) to help me learn those mistakes, I'd appreciate  any time you might have to talk about these topics; or any other topics!

 You can email me at: [me@ilhamkabir.com](mailto:me@ilhamkabir.com?subject=[GitHub]%20Essays)